Javier Zamora: Career

 Zamora's chapbook Nueve Años Inmigrantes/Nine Immigrant Years won the 2011 Organic Weapon Arts Contest, and his first poetry collection, Unaccompanied, was published in 2017 by Copper Canyon Press.
-His poetry can be found in American Poetry Review, Best New Poets 2013, Kenyon Review, Narrative Magazine, The New Republic, The New York Times, Ploughshares, and Poetry.
+His poetry can be found in The American Poetry Review, Best New Poets 2013, Kenyon Review, Narrative Magazine, The New Republic, The New York Times, Ploughshares, and Poetry.

+Javier Zamora was a Harvard Radcliffe Institute Fellow from 2018 to 2019.
+During that time, he worked on a project titled 1999 & Other Poems and began work for what would become his debut memoir, SOLITO.

+Zamora writes in English, Spanish, and Salvadoran Caliche.